timcryt/trash/README.md

 - unquoted strings (may contain only ASCII alphanumeric symbols)
 - string variables
 - calling string variables and strings (any string returns itself)
+- assigning closures to variables and calling them
+- calling raw closures